chris1111/Drop-EFI/README.md

-# Drop-EFI for macOS Ventura
+# Drop-EFI for macOS

 ### Download ➤ [Drop EFI](https://github.com/chris1111/Drop-EFI/releases/tag/V1)

-Drop-EFI is a Droplet to mount and Unmount EFI partitions in macOS Ventura 13
+Drop-EFI is a Droplet to mount and Unmount EFI partitions in macOS
-- It works from 10.12 to macOS Ventura 13.
+- It works from 10.12 to macOS Sonoma 14.
 - Gatekeeper must be disable to using it.
 - It can mount EFI partitions (GPT)➤ APFS, (GPT)➤ HFS+J, (GPT)➤ NTFS